-- 59. If a permanent civil service employee has designated MEA to provide representation in the disciplinary process, MEA shall be notified of the identity of the Skelly Officer and receive all the materials used to support the disciplinary actions.
+- 85. If a permanent civil service employee has designated MEA to provide representation in the disciplinary process, MEA shall be notified of the identity of the Skelly Officer and receive all the materials used to support the disciplinary actions.
 After the discipline decision, the City shall also provide MEA with the Skelly Officer's report.
 MEA will also receive any written recommendation from the Skelly hearing officer to the appointing officer.
-As to such disciplinary action, an employee may respond in writing, and such response will be maintained in the employee's personnel file, if the Appointing Officer imposes suspension or termination. - 60.
+As to such disciplinary action, an employee may respond in writing, and such response will be maintained in the employee's personnel file, if the Appointing Officer imposes suspension or termination. - 86.
+For complex cases, the MEA may request from the SFMTA an additional fourteen (14) calendar days to prepare, and the SFMTA will grant the request unless there are extraordinary circumstances. - 87.
+The Skelly notice packet shall include: - proper pagination; - the specific rule or policy allegedly violated, the factual basis, and the "cause for discipline" for each violation; - all documents relied upon by the official proposing discipline; and - a limit on duplicity of exhibits by referencing the same supporting documentation where necessary (i.e. "refer back to Exhibit 7") unless there are extraordinary circumstances where it is necessary to include an exhibit more than once. - 88.
+This provision is not grievable. - 89.
 The fees and expenses of the hearing officer shall be shared equally by the Association and the SFMTA.
 Transcripts shall not be required, except that either party may request a transcript, provided, however, that the party making such a request shall be solely responsible for the cost, unless otherwise agreed.
-Direct expenses of the hearing officer shall be borne equally by the parties. - 61.
+Direct expenses of the hearing officer shall be borne equally by the parties. - 90.
 Upon the completion of 2080 hours of continuous service in a current represented job code, employees in non-exempt job codes covered by this agreement with temporary status shall be subject to discipline for just cause only, and shall be entitled to the post-disciplinary appeal rights set forth in Charter Sections A8.341 and A8.342 as modified in the sub-sections herein.